svecosystem/formsnap/sites/docs/content/components/element-field.md

 ## Slot Props

-The following slot props are provided for convenience and ease of composition when using the `ArrayField` component.
+The following slot props are provided for convenience and ease of composition when using the `ElementField` component.

 ```ts
 type SlotProps<T extends Record<string, unknown>, U extends FormPath<T>> = {